triangledirt/books/RAPE!.md

 "I'll bite.
 What is they?"

-"The men in that book are suspected---or in some cases convicted---of fucking little girls when they weren't supposed to."
+"The men in that book are suspected—or in some cases convicted—of fucking little girls when they weren't supposed to."

 "So all these dudes like to fuck."